Gudrun Kugler: Activities in Austrian Parliament and OSCE

-Since 2017, Gudrun Kugler is a Member of the Austrian Parliament.
-Re-elected in 2019, she is now the human rights spokesperson, as well as the spokesperson for WWII-exiled minorities, for the parliamentary group of ÖVP.
-She is vice-chair of the human rights committee, the equality committee, and the committee for ombudsperson.
-Furthermore, she is member of the Austrian Delegation to the Parliamentary Assembly of the OSCE, Vice-chair of the OSCE PA Ad Hoc Committee on Migration, and chair of the Austrian bi-lateral parliamentary group with Armenia, Azerbaijan, and Georgia.
+Gudrun Kugler has been a member of the Austrian Parliament since 2017.
+Re-elected in 2019 and 2024, she is now the spokesperson for Human Rights, International Development and Development Cooperation for the ÖVP'S parliamentary group.
+She is vice-chair of the equality Committee, as well as rapporteur of the Committee on Human Rights and Ombudsman Affairs, and the foreign affairs Committee.
+Furthermore, she is member of the Austrian Delegation to the Parliamentary Assembly of the OSCE, and chair of the Austrian bi-lateral parliamentary group with Croatia.

+She has been Vice-President of the OSCE Parliamentary Assembly since 2024.
+She is the Special Representative on Demographic Change and Security of the OSCE Parliamentary Assembly and Chairwoman of the EPP and likeminded Groups in the OSCE PA.
+She served three terms as Rapporteur of the Second Committee from 2021–2024 and is member and former vice-chair of the Ad Hoc Committee on Migration.

-As spokesperson for human rights, Gudrun Kugler initiated numerous parliamentary resolutions, such as on the protection of religious minorities, namely Christian minorities, the Muslim minority of Uighurs in China, and the Bahaí in Yemen.
-She also combated human trafficking and organ trafficking, advocated for vulnerable groups in asylum procedures, protecting women against female genital mutilation, human rights in prisons, and human rights in artificial intelligence, and rights for people with disabilities.
+As spokesperson for human rights, Gudrun Kugler initiated numerous parliamentary resolutions, such as on the protection of religious minorities, namely Christians, the Muslim minority of Uighurs in China, and the Bahaí in Yemen.
+She also combated human and organ trafficking, advocated for vulnerable groups in asylum procedures, protecting women against female genital mutilation, human rights in prisons, and human rights in artificial intelligence, and rights for people with disabilities.

-Kugler is also known for her critique of China's human rights violations, and for her ambitions to strengthen the collaboration between Central- and Eastern European states.
+Kugler is also known as a vocal critic of China's human rights violations, and for her efforts to strengthen the collaboration between Central- and Eastern European states.

+In her Report as Special Representative on Demographic Change and Security for OSCE, she states that demographic decline is a major security challenge, affecting labor markets, welfare systems, social cohesion, and geopolitical stability.
+Her 2025 report urged stronger support for families and long-term strategies to address ageing and low fertility.